|City of Philadelphia Office of Human Resources|

 |Main Page > Civil Service Commission > Regulations > 12.||| www.phila.gov|

 12.01 - PROVISIONAL APPOINTMENTS.
-Whenever there is urgent need for filling a vacancy in any position in the Civil Service and the Director is unable to certify an eligible therefor, he may authorize the filling of the position by provisional appointment.
-In order to be eligible for provisional appointment a person must possess the necessary education, experience and other qualifications as set forth in the specification for the class concerned.
-A provisional appointment shall continue for not more than thirty (30) days after the Director has certified eligibles for the position but in no event for more than ninety (90) days in any twelve (12) month period.
+Whenever there is urgent need for filling a vacancy in any position in the Civil Service and the Director is unable to certify from an eligible list, he or she may authorize the filling of the position by provisional appointment.
+To be eligible for provisional appointment, a person must possess the necessary education, experience and other qualifications as set forth in the specification for the class and not have permanent Civil Service status.
+A provisional appointment shall not continue for more than thirty (30) days after the Director has published an eligible list for the class.
+A provisional appointment may not last more than ninety (90) days in any twelve (12) month period.
 The acceptance of a provisional appointment shall not confer upon the appointee any rights of permanent status, transfer, promotion or reinstatement.

-12.011 - In the event that a provisional appointment expires before an eligible list is established for the class in which the provisional appointment was granted, the Director, upon request of the appointing authority, may authorize the continuance of the incumbent in the position as a temporary appointee for six months or until such time as the eligible list is established, whichever period is shorter.
-In such cases, the employee will continue to receive the benefits to which he was entitled had he continued as a provisional appointee.
+12.011 - In the event that a provisional appointment expires before an eligible list is published for the class in which the provisional appointment was granted, the Director, upon request of the appointing authority, may authorize the continuance of the incumbent in the position as a temporary appointee for six months or until such time as the eligible list is published, whichever period is shorter.
+In such cases, the employee will continue to receive the benefits to which he or she was entitled had he or she continued as a provisional appointee.

 12.03 - EMERGENCY APPOINTMENTS.
-In case of an emergency which could not have been foreseen and which requires the immediate employment of one or more persons to prevent serious impairment of the public business an it is not practicable to secure the needed person or persons by certification from an eligible list in time to meet the emergency, an appointing authority may appoint any qualified person during such emergency for a period not exceeding thirty (30) days.
-The Director shall have the right to make such investigation as he deems necessary to determine whether an emergency actually exists, and his determination of this question shall be final so far as the auditing and disbursing officers are concerned.
+In case of an emergency which could not have been foreseen and which requires the immediate employment of one or more persons to prevent serious impairment of the public business and it is not practicable to secure the needed person or persons by certification from an eligible list in time to meet the emergency, an appointing authority may appoint any person he or she deems to be qualified during such emergency for a period not exceeding thirty (30) days.
+The Director shall have the right to make such investigation as necessary to determine whether an emergency actually exists, and his or her determination of this question shall be final so far as the auditing and disbursing officers are concerned.
 In no case shall successive emergency appointments be made and no person shall receive more than three emergency appointments in any twelve (12) month period.

 12.04 - SEASONAL APPOINTMENTS.
 Any position in the Civil Service which requires, or is likely to require, the services of an incumbent during certain parts of each year only at recurring annual or other periods shall be designated a seasonal position.
 Requisition, certification and appointment to seasonal positions shall be made in the same manner as provided in these Regulations for original appointments generally.
 The layoff of employees in seasonal positions shall be made in accordance with the general Regulation governing layoffs, except where the appointing authority requests that a method better suited to the situation be used and where such method is approved by the Director.
 Any person lawfully appointed to or employed in a seasonal position who has been separated therefrom by the discontinuance thereof shall, unless he is ineligible for further employment, be entitled to re-employment in the same position at the next recurring period upon filing with the Director a request for such re-employment at least thirty (30) days before the date of resumption of the seasonal work.